ELANSURIYAA/PySpark_CodeEnhancement_home_tile_reporting/Output/DI_Data_Technical_Specification_SN.md

 =============================================
 Author: Ascendion AAVA
 Date:
-Description: Technical specification for Home Tile Reporting ETL enhancement with SOURCE_TILE_METADATA integration
+Description: Technical specification for integrating SOURCE_TILE_METADATA into Home Tile Reporting ETL pipeline
 =============================================

 # Technical Specification for Home Tile Reporting Enhancement

 ## Introduction

-### Purpose
-This technical specification outlines the enhancement to the existing Home Tile Reporting ETL pipeline to integrate the new `SOURCE_TILE_METADATA` table.
-The enhancement will enrich the reporting capabilities by adding tile metadata information to the existing aggregated metrics.
+This technical specification outlines the enhancement of the existing Home Tile Reporting ETL pipeline to incorporate the new `SOURCE_TILE_METADATA` table.
+The enhancement will enrich the reporting capabilities by adding tile metadata information such as tile names, categories, and active status to the existing aggregated metrics.

+### Business Objective
+The enhancement aims to provide business users with enriched reporting capabilities by including tile metadata in the daily summary reports, enabling better categorization and analysis of tile performance metrics.

 ### Scope
-The enhancement includes:
 - Integration of `SOURCE_TILE_METADATA` table into the existing ETL pipeline
-- Updates to data models to include tile metadata fields
+- Enhancement of target tables to include metadata fields
-- Enhanced source-to-target mapping with metadata enrichment
+- Updates to aggregation logic to incorporate metadata enrichment
-- Code modifications to support the new data source

-### Business Requirements
-- Enrich home tile reporting with business categorization
-- Provide tile name and category information in daily summaries
-- Enable filtering and grouping by tile categories in reports
-- Maintain backward compatibility with existing reporting structure
+- Maintenance of existing functionality and performance

 ## Code Changes